“Cybersquatting” involves inserting another’s trademark into a domain name in bad faith.

 ANTICYBERSQUATTING CONSUMER PROTECTION ACT (ACPA)

-NO FEDERAL TRADEMARK, BUT STILL A VICTIM?
+NO FEDERAL TRADEMARK REGISTRATION, BUT STILL A VICTIM?

 - Seized a domain name portfolio from a notorious cybersquatter and judgment debtor, auctioned the domain name portfolio for $302,000, and in the process created new Ninth Circuit law concerning the ability to seize domain names as property.